 How to reserve a static internal IP address

-You can reserve a static internal IP address before creating the associated resource, or you can create the resource with an ephemeral internal IP address and then promote that ephemeral IP address to a static internal IP address.
+You can reserve a static internal IP address before creating the associated resource.
+You can also create the resource with an ephemeral internal IP address and then promote that ephemeral IP address to a static internal IP address.

-In order to use a static internal IP address, you must have a VPC network in place for your project.
-Read Using VPC Networks to learn how to create your VPC network.
+To use a static internal IP address, you must have a VPC network in place for your project.
+To learn how to create your VPC network, see Create and manage VPC networks.

-Reserve a static internal IP address and then associate it with a specific resource
+Reserve a static internal IPv4 or IPv6 address and then associate it with a specific resource

-In this scenario, you separately reserve a static internal IP address and then assign it to a resource.
-In summary:
+In this scenario, you separately reserve a static internal IP address and then assign it to a resource:

 Reserve an internal IP address from the subnet's primary IP range.
-This step creates an internal IP address resource containing that specific internal IP address.
+This step creates an internal IP address resource that contains that specific internal IP address.
 This step also prevents Google Cloud from automatically allocating that address as an ephemeral address.

 Use the reserved internal IP address by associating it with a VM instance or an internal load balancer when you create the VM or load balancer resource.